thomas4019/json-schema-editor/README.md

 --------------------
 1. Make sure React is loaded on your page.
 Read more at [facebook/react](https://github.com/facebook/react#installation).

-2. Include the JSON Schema Editor javascript file.
+2. Include JSON Schema Editor

   - Using npm: